Dental Implant Costs – Bend, OR

 Dental insurance & Financing Costs

 Unfortunately, the vast majority of dental benefit plans do not include coverage for implants posts or surgical implant placement procedures.
-Our team works with insurers regularly, and we will help you to make the most of coverage for other aspects of your implant tooth replacement plan, including the cost of preparatory procedures, replacement teeth, and sedation options.
+Our knowledgeable dentist and dentistry team works with insurers regularly, and we will help you to make the most of coverage for other aspects of your implant tooth replacement plan, including the cost of preparatory procedures, replacement teeth, and sedation options.
 We bill for each step of dental implant treatment individually, so patients are able to spread their costs over the course of the restoration.
 If you wish to split these costs up into smaller payments, we’re happy to work with third party financiers to offer low and no interest financing options for qualified patients.
 You can apply for preapproval at home, or one of our team members will be happy to assist in the application process during treatment planning.